hparra/hparra.github.io/quick-sort.md

     - Quicksort each of the two partitions

 Partition (Hoare):
-  1. move left pointer forward until you find a value > pivot
+  1. while value < pivot move left pointer forward
-  2. move right pointer backward until you find a value < pivot
+  2. while value > pivot move right pointer backward
   3. now that you've found values on each side that actually belongs in the other:
     - swap them
     - move both pointers inwards